usharma16/ClintonCAT/README.md

 ## Install

-As this is not yet on the Chrome Web Store it's necessary to download and manually install it.
+As this is not yet on any Web Store it's necessary to download and manually install it.
+Note: the current latest release is very old, and it's recommended to build from source.

 ### For Chrome: